Tong-ST/pip-boy-sway/README.md

         ninja -C build
         sudo ninja -C build install
         ```
-        Got error with these script maybe ask ChatGPT,
+        Got error with these script maybe ask ChatGPT, See official installation guide
-        And then use `rofi -v` to verify version if you got version mean installation done
+        Then use `rofi -v` to verify version if you got version mean installation done
         and ready to use, to test just `rofi -show drun` and add to your sway config instead of wofi

         - Also for this rofi theme it's kinda rely on image editor (GIMP) If you wish to change thing I also put working gimp file in `assets/Rofi_pip_creator.xcf` Use gimp to see inside and edit it!